 The 2016 Oxford Conference for the Book will take place Wednesday, March 2 – Friday, March 4.

-The 23rd Annual Oxford Conference for the Book is set for March 2-4, to bring together fiction and nonfiction writers, journalists, poets, publishers, teachers, and students for three days of readings, lectures, panels, workshops, and social events that celebrate the written word.
+The Twenty-Third Oxford Conference for the Book is set for March 2-4, 2016, to bring together fiction and nonfiction writers, journalists, poets, publishers, teachers, and students for three days of readings, lectures, panels, workshops, and social events that celebrate the written word.

-Those already scheduled to appear at the conference include Margaret McMullen, Minion K. C. Morrison, Dennis Mitchell, poets Richard Katrovas, Rebecca Morgan Frank, Caki Wilkinson, Jericho Brown, Katie Peterson, Beth Ann Fennelly, Derrick Harriell, Robert Gipe, Mark Essig; and Pulitzer Prize winners Sheri Fink and Edward Larson.
+Those scheduled to appear at the conference include Rick Bass, Margaret McMullan, Bobbie Ann Mason, Minion K. C. Morrison, Dennis J. Mitchell, Richard Katrovas, Rebecca Morgan Frank, Caki Wilkinson, Jericho Brown, Katie Peterson, Beth Ann Fennelly, Chiyuma Elliott, Derrick Harriell, Taylor Brown, Kiese Laymon, LaKisha Michelle Simmons, Vereen Bell, Joseph Crespino, Robert Gipe, Vereen Bell, Mark Essig, Young Suh, Matthew Griffin, Julia Claiborne Johnson, Ariel Lawhon, Sheri Fink, and Edward J. Larson.

 The conference is open to the public without charge, but reservations and advance payment are required for the opening night gala dinner/cocktail reception on the evening of March 2 ($50).